Intro to Profile Manager

 Each user, user group, device, and device group can have configuration profiles to provide a base level of settings.
 Then you can assign additional configuration profiles to customize the settings to meet your needs.

 In addition to general configuration settings, Profile Manager lets you enforce organization policies.
-For example, you can specify password policies, define the types of networks devices can connect to, and enforce restrictions such as preventing the use of cameras on iOS devices and disabling specific system preferences in macOS.
+For example, you can specify password policies, define the types of networks devices can connect to, and enforce restrictions such as preventing the use of cameras and disabling specific system preferences in macOS.
 If you’re managing the devices remotely, you can install updated policies without user action or notification.

 Distribute configuration profiles